 Optional: Play the playlist during work time or at the end of class

-Building connections through music, low-pressure sharing, understanding different cultures and perspectives, creating group identity
+Building connections through music, low-pressure sharing, understanding different cultures and perspectives, creating group identity.
+An ice breaker game where students share themselves through songs instead of speeches.

 Teens love music - this is an easy win for participation